docQodly/docs/docs/studio/pageLoaders/components/textinput.md

 <Column.List align="center" justifyContent="between">
 	<Column.Item width="55%">
         <ol>
-                <li value="2"><strong>Define the Datasource</strong>: Specify the appropriate Datasource that contains the data you want to display within the Text Input or retrieve from user input.
-This can be an attribute from an entity, an array, or a direct datasource of type text.
+                <li value="2"><strong>Define the Qodly Source</strong>: Specify the appropriate qodlysource that contains the data you want to display within the Text Input or retrieve from user input.
+This can be an attribute from an entity, an array, or a direct qodlysource of type text.
 For instance, you can select an entity, such as <code>package</code>.</li>
         </ol>
 	</Column.Item>
 	<Column.Item width="40%">